jacobyeung/CS-189-Project/README.md

 Instructions to run:
 Edit collect_data.scc for these things:

-1. Screenshot output directory, make sure that folder exists
+1. Screenshot output directory, make sure that folder exists if not make one and change the directory appropriately.
-2. Number of iterations the code will run for
+2. Choose the number of iterations the code will run for.

 Instructions